-Obesity and its associated health risks continue to provoke national and international concern.
+Childhood obesity and its associated risks have been outlined by the government as one of the biggest threats to public health in England.
+It continues to provoke national and international concern.
 Estimates from the Foresight report in 2007, based on HSE data from 1993-2004, suggested that by 2050, 55% of boys and 70% of girls aged under 20 could be overweight or obese.
-However, a more recent update on these trends, based on HSE data from 2000 to 2007, indicated a healthier picture; these suggested that by 2020 13% of boys and 10% of girls aged 2-11 might be obese.
-The most recent National Child Measurement Programme (NCMP) results, for 2011/12, show that 9.5% of children in Reception classes (aged 4-5) and 19.2% of children in Year 6 (aged 10-11) were obese.
-The proportion who were obese in Reception was lower than when the programme began in 2006/07 (9.9%), while the proportion in Year 6 was higher than in 2006/07 (17.5%).
+However, a more recent update on these trends based on HSE data from 2000 to 2007, although not directly comparable, indicated a healthier picture; these suggested that by 2020 13% of boys and 10% of girls aged 2-11 might be obese.

+According to the most recent report on the National Child Measurement Programme (NCMP), based on the 2012/13 school year, over a fifth (22.2%) of children in Reception (aged 4-5 years) were either overweight or obese.
+This proportion increased to a third (33.3%) for children in Year 6 (aged 10-11years).
+The percentage of Year 6 children who were classed as obese was more than double that of Reception year children (18.9% and 9.3%).
+The proportions of overweight and obese children combined in both Reception and Year 6 were lower than in 2011/12.
+This is the first time since the NCMP began in 2006/07 that overweight and obesity prevalence has reduced for Year 6 children.
+Data from further years will be required to see if this is the start of a declining trend.